Weinberg Angle, Neutron Abundance in BBN, and Lifetime: Introduction

 where $\Delta\alpha$ is the fine-structure constant radiative correction, $\Delta\rho$ is the charged current gauge $W$-boson vacuum polarization correction, and $\Delta r$ includes sub-leading corrections.

-In Section~\ref{SiW} we look closer at at the Weinberg angle, discuss its possible and relevant for this work dependence on ambient properties such as temperature and external fields.
+In Section~\ref{SiW} we look closer at the Weinberg angle, discuss its possible and relevant for this work variation, possibly originating in ambient properties such as temperature and external fields.
 In Section~\ref{Fermi} we discuss further the Fermi constant and its electro-weak radiative corrections, highlighting its dependence on the Weinberg angle.
-We show, somewhat unexpected, how a small variation in $s_\mathrm{W}$ through its effect on $G_\mathrm{F}$ modifies in a noticeable manner WI reaction rates.
+We show, somewhat unexpected, how a small variation in $s^2_\mathrm{W}$ through its effect on $G_\mathrm{F}$ modifies in a noticeable manner WI reaction rates.

 We review the theory and experiment on neutron lifetime in Section~\ref{nlifetime}.
 In Section~\ref{DecayMedium} we study how the primordial plasma medium in the Universe modifies the neutron lifetime by blocking the decay phase space.
-Combining this withthe thermal model and neutron decay during the 200 seconds to reach the onset of BBN at $T\approx0.07\,\mathrm{MeV}$, one obtains a first view of expected neutron abundance in the Universe~\cite{Bernstein:1988ad}.
+Combining this with the thermal model and neutron decay during the 200 seconds to reach the onset of BBN at $T\approx0.065\,\mathrm{MeV}$, one obtains a first view of expected neutron abundance in the Universe~\cite{Bernstein:1988ad}.

-The study of Fermi blocking introduced the general method of approach allowing the study of neutron and proton reactions on the lepton Universe background, see Section~\ref{WInpRates}.
-The freeze-out of neutron abundance turns out to require a study of the kinetic population equation to understand precisely the neutron abundance which we address in Section~\ref{Neutron}.
+The study of Fermi blocking introduced the general method of approach, allowing the study of neutron and proton reactions on the lepton Universe background, see Section~\ref{WInpRates}.
+The freeze-out of neutron abundance turns out to require a study of the kinetic population equation in order to understand precisely the neutron abundance that we address in Section~\ref{Neutron}.
 This more refined understanding of the role of electro-weak processes in a kinetic model allows us to quantify the dependence of the neutron abundance on the actual primordial value of the Weinberg angle.

 To obtain precise neutron abundance we need to have a precise understanding of the ratio of weak interaction strength to the Hubble expansion rate $H$, which we discuss in Appendix~A based on our recent work~\cite{Rafelski:2024fej}.
 We show the precise dependence of $H$ on the baryon and entropy content, usually stated in form of baryon to photon ratio $\eta_b$, and the number of neutrino species $N_\nu$, which is near but above the value three, since by definition it comprises an inflow of entropy due to pre-freeze-out neutrino reheating by electron-positron annihilation.
-We conclude this work with discussion of the implications of our results in Section~\ref{Disscusion}.
+We conclude this work with discussion of the implications of our results in Section~\ref{Discussion}.